These Paleo Cookies are loaded with chocolate chips and made in the crock pot! They’re so easy to make and are a healthy, grain-free treat!

 EXCEPT THEN *insert suspenseful pause* he NEEDED to bring cookies to work for a potluck and I NEEDED to use the oven to test a recipe.
 WHAT TO DO?!

-So – LIGHTBULB – I pressed the dough into the bottom of the slow cooker…BECAUSE WHY NOT?
+So – LIGHTBULB – I pressed the dough for these paleo chocolate chip cookies with almond flour into the bottom of the slow cooker…BECAUSE WHY NOT?

 You guys.
-I think I might just change FFF into a crock pot blog (don’t hold me to that) because these bars are the chewiest, but still have DA LIGHT AND CRISP, cookies that I have ever made.
+I think I might just change FFF into a crock pot blog (don’t hold me to that) because these paleo cookies are the chewiest, but still have DA LIGHT AND CRISP, cookies that I have ever made.

 And, Mr. FFF?